 Hub Level: The police headquarters is located on the city's main thoroughfare, with branching paths leading to other areas.
-It serves as the hub for both RE2 and Jill Valentine's exploits in Nemesis.
+It serves as the hub for both Resident Evil 2 and Jill Valentine's exploits in Resident Evil 3.
 In that respect, it is very similar to the Arklay Mansion, and indeed the building plays host to the same traps (i.e. a multistory great hall, ambush-prone windows, and a library).

 Improbable Weapon User: In the S.T.A.R.S. office, there's a photograph of the entire team next to Wesker's desk.
 At the lower left corner is an unidentified character who is, for no apparent reason, packing a mortar.
-He does not appear in any of the games and was eliminated from the photo in The Darkside Chronicles.
+He does not appear in any of the games.

 It's a Wonderful Failure: Dying may result in a brutal animation of your character getting graphically killed by whatever baddie did you in.
 Spiders are a notable exception.
 This is only true for the original PlayStation and PC version.